Breaking the Barrier of 2 for the Competitiveness of Longest Queue Drop: Mapping Transmitted -extra Packets

-The underlying idea behind establishing a relationship between $|\calL_q^i|$ and $e^i=\sum_{q'\in\calQ^i} e^i_{q'}$ is simple.
-Quantity $e^i$ is bounded by the number of packets that are stored in \OPT's buffer, but not in \LQD's buffer at time $\tau_i$.
+The underlying idea behind establishing a relationship between $|\calL_q^i|$ and $e^i=\sum_{q': \tau_i\ge t_{q'}} e^i_{q'}$ is simple.
+By Observation~\ref{obs:t_q}, quantity $e^i$ is bounded by the number of packets that are stored in \OPT's buffer, but not in \LQD's buffer at time $\tau_i$ (more precisely, $e^i \le \sum_{q'} \max\left\{s^i_{\OPT}(q') - s^i_{\LQD}(q'), 0\right\}$).
 Recall that the \LQD buffer is full in step $\tau_i$.
 Intuitively, for each packet that \OPT has in its buffer but \LQD has not, there must be a packet that \LQD has in its buffer but \OPT has not.
 Suppose for a moment that the latter packets are all located in queues in $\calL^i_q$.
-Then there can be no more than $\sigma^i_q \cdot |\calL^i_q|$ of them and so we would have $e^i \le \sigma^i_q \cdot |\calL^i_q|$.
+Then there can be no more than $\sigma^i_q \cdot |\calL^i_q|$ of them and so, we would have $e^i \le \sigma^i_q \cdot |\calL^i_q|$.
 Unfortunately, things are more complicated because not all packets of the latter type may be located in live queues.
 We address this problem by introducing the earlier mentioned careful mapping of transmitted \LQD-extra packets to cancel out some of the packets counted in $e^i$.
+The following notation will be useful for brevity: \begin{itemize} \item{$\calQ^i$:} the set of queues $q$ with $\tau_i\ge t_q$ and $e^i_q > 0$.
+In words, $\calQ^i$ is the set of queues that have overflowed for the last time by step $\tau_i$ and there are still some \OPT-extra packets to be transmitted from them in phase $i$ or later. \end{itemize}

 To describe our specific mapping, we apply the procedure specified in Algorithm~\ref{alg:mapping} on the solutions of \LQD and \OPT on the fixed instance $I$.
+Intuitively, this procedure maintains a counter $m'_q$ for the number of \LQD-extra packets assigned to a queue $q$, and assigns \LQD-extra packets in an arbitrary order.
+Namely, an \LQD-extra packet transmitted in phase $i$ is mapped to a queue $q'$ in $\calQ^i$ with $m'_q<e^i_q$, i.e., with an \OPT-extra packet transmitted from $q$ in phase $i$ or later, such that $t_{q'}$ is the smallest among such queues (breaking ties arbitrarily).
 Our values $m_q$ are given as the final values of $m'_q$ after the procedure has been run.
+Recall that we use the $m_q$ values to define the $\hat{e}_q$ and $\hat{e}^i_q$ values, which in turn define the scheme to split the \LQD profit.
+However, as the mapping procedure is independent from the $\hat{e}_q$ and $\hat{e}^i_q$ values, this creates no issue in the analysis.

+We now show a lower bound on the $m_{q'}$ values for a phase $i$.
+The bound is specific to a particular queue $q\in\calQ^i$ with $m_q<e_q$; in the following, live and dying queues are w.r.t.\ queue $q$.
+For technical reasons, we prove a lower bound on the following quantity: Let $\overline{m}^i_{q'}$ be the number of \LQD-extra packets transmitted in a phase $j\ge i$ that are mapped to $q'$.
+The point is that the constraint $m'_{q'}<e^i_{q'}$ for assigning an \LQD-extra packet to $q'$ in Algorithm~\ref{alg:mapping} implies that $e^i_{q'}\ge \overline{m}^i_{q'}$, even though it may happen that $e^i_{q'} < m_{q'}$.